pzzd/statistics-probability/notes/sampling_distributions.md

 - Binomial random var X is the sum of 10 independent trials of Y.
   - μ<sub>X</sub> = 10 x 0.6 = 6.
 This makes sense: if you draw 10 you expect to get 6 yellow gumballs.
   - σ<sub>X</sub> = √(10 x 0.6 x 0.4)

+A sample proportion is equal to the binomial random variable divided by the number of trials.
+Larger number of trials n will result in normal distribution where the parameter approaches the value of the population's parameter (e.g., the sample mean will get close and closer to the population mean).
+- μ<sub>p̂</sub> = μ<sub>X</sub>/n

+Following our example: Each sample we take has n = 10 independent trials in it.
+- one sample is p̂ = X/n = X/10 = 0.3
+- another sample is p̂ = X/n = X/10 = 0.7
+- etc etc.
+- If you plot all of these with a simulation, you will see a normal distribution with mean around 0.6.